-All patients must be admitted on the day of their operation, unless the Pre-Operative Assessment Team or Clinician clearly identifies a clinical need to dictate otherwise.
+All patients must be admitted on the day of their operation unless the Pre-Operative Assessment Team or Clinician clearly identifies a clinical need to dictate otherwise.

 This must clearly be recorded on the Hospital Information System.
-Patients should be provided with reasonable notice of an offer of admission (e.g. a choice of 2 dates with at least 3 weeks' notice).
-Patients should be prioritised in order of clinical need first and foremost and then in RTT breach date order.
+Elective patients should be provided with reasonable notice of an offer of admission (i.e. a choice of 2 dates with at least 3 weeks' notice).
+Patients should be prioritised in order of clinical need first and then in RTT breach date order.
 In order to comply with clinical need or RTT pathway requirements reasonable notice may not be possible.